-Hyundai i20 review - Practicality, comfort and boot space
+Hyundai i20 review - Practicality, comfort & boot space

 Practicality is one of the i20’s strongest suits, with good cabin space front and rear and a boot volume that’s near the top of the class

 Hyundai’s supermini has had a growth spurt over the last couple of generations and the latest model is no exception, growing in every dimension apart from height, with its slightly lower profile combining with greater width to lend the car its sporty proportions.
 Most importantly there’s been a small increase in wheelbase to improve cabin room, and general improvements to the cabin design make this the most accommodating i20 yet.

 The usual suite of cubbyholes makes it easy enough to stash stuff around the i20’s cabin, though no better or worse than the class average.
 The cubby ahead of the gearlever is more than suitable for a mobile phone or two though, and in Ultimate models the pad within it can be used to charge your device.

 The i20 is right in the supermini ballpark, with a length of just over four metres, at 4040mm.
 It’s also 1775mm wide excluding mirrors, and 1450mm high, with a 2580mm wheelbase, 10mm greater than its predecessor.
 For comparison those figures are within a few centimetres of a Volkswagen Polo in terms of length, marginally wider and around the same height, while it’s identical to a Fiesta in length but a touch wider and lower.

 Legroom, headroom & passenger space

 Being among the larger superminis the i20 can comfortably accommodate four adults – you might even squeeze four six-footers in there, so carrying a couple of children around is no issue at all.